 Your body is home to trillions of microbes - mostly bacteria - which live almost everywhere, from the lining of your gut, to the surface of your skin.

-The largest and most diverse community of microbes live within your gut, and are collectively known as the gut microbiome.
+The largest and most diverse community of microbes live within your gut, and are collectively known as the gut microbiota.

 Just like your fingerprint, your gut microbiome is unique to you, and no one else.
 While the types of microbes that live in your gut - and their abundance - generally remains stable over time, external factors such as your diet, and any medications you take, can alter its composition.

 The gut microbiome is a delicate balance between beneficial microbes, which work to improve many aspects of our health and wellbeing, and those which can cause us harm if their growth isn’t kept in check.
 These beneficial microbes help us in a number of ways: they help to digest the food we eat, regulate our immune system, and protect us against disease-causing microbes.

 We now know that the microbes which live in the gut can communicate with distant parts of the body, including the bones, lungs, and even the brain.
 Gut microbes are thought to produce specific metabolites and neurotransmitters (such as dopamine and serotonin) which travel to the brain, affecting your thoughts, feelings, emotions and behaviour.
 This two-way communication pathway between the gut and the brain (known as the gut-brain axis) is a fascinating area of research, with scientists seeking to understand how our gut microbiota can influence our risk of developing various mental health conditions.

 Because of these communication channels, our gut microbiome plays an integral role in our overall health and wellbeing.
 Its disruption - known as dysbiosis - is associated with an increasing number of chronic conditions, including inflammatory bowel disease, allergies and many others.